4.3 Introduction of Cloud Environment

 Even though Spark provides a solution for big data analytics, the maintenance of the computing cluster and Spark system requires a dedicated team.
 Historically for each organization the IT departments own the hardware and the regular maintenance.
 It usually takes months for a new environment to be built and the cost is high.
 Luckily, the time to deployment and cost are dramatically down due to the cloud computation trend.
 Now we can create a Spark computing cluster in the cloud in a few minutes with the desired configuration and the user only pay when the cluster is up.
 Cloud computing environments enable smaller organizations to adopt big data analytics.

-There are many cloud computing environments such as Amazon’s AWS and Microsoft Azure which provide a complete list of functions for heavy-duty enterprise applications.
+There are many cloud computing environments such as Amazon’s AWS, Google cloud and Microsoft Azure which provide a complete list of functions for heavy-duty enterprise applications.
 For example, Netflix runs its business entirely on AWS without owning any data centers.
 For beginners, however, Databricks provides an easy to use cloud system for learning purposes.
 Databricks is a company founded by the creators of Apache Spark and it provides a user-friendly web-based notebook environment that can create a Spark cluster on the fly to run R/Python/Scala/SQL scripts.
 We will use Databricks’ free community edition to run demos in this book.
 Please note, to help readers to get familiar with the Databricks cloud system, the content of this section is partially adopted from the following web pages:

 4.3.1 Open Account and Create a Cluster